All monthly prices are pcm.

 Bethan’s coordinated the development and delivery of five incredibly successful Couch-2-5K programmes (over 500 people), which have taken mostly novice runners from their couches – literally – to a 5K challenge, and beyond.
 Most importantly, she’s helped to shift their mindset about running.

 In addition to her many years of running experience, Bethan’s also an England Athletics’ qualified Coach in Running Fitness and she continues to work with England Athletics to enhance her running knowledge.
 Those who know Bethan will be thrilled to hear she’s a key part of The Olney Way to Run – excited to start the next chapter of her running journey!

-Charlotte’s our main instructor for BARRE, with an impressive background of professional dance and dance teaching.
+Charlotte’s our main instructor for Sculpt, with an impressive background of professional dance and dance teaching.
 She knows how to tailor movement for different abilities, and is highly experienced in helping people improve their general fitness and health.

 Since joining the Cave crew in 2017, Charlotte’s spearheaded the development and successful launch of our 'FiiT' group training programme.
 Using the most up-to-date training methods – combined with her infectious energy and passion – she’s made it one of the most comprehensive training programmes out there.

 Nothing makes Charlotte happier than helping people reach their full potential.
 Just moving better and feeling fitter is an accomplishment, but Charlotte’s also a firm believer in pushing people to meet their goals and get results, with plenty of fun along the way.

 Charlotte’s also studying sports massage and will be qualified in a year.
 She works closely with physiotherapists currently to help rehabilitate injuries – and she’ll do more of this when she’s qualified, specialising in movement quality.